Im-Rises/Chip8topia/README.md

 Major:

-- [ ] Add macOS build, vcpkg should have it...
+- [ ] Add profiler and find the issues
 - [ ] Correct the new crash on t8nks game
 - [ ] Add audio
 - [ ] Optimize the code!!!